tilgep/Mapchooser-Unlimited/README.md

-        "Cooldown"      "20"            // When this map is played it will be put on a 20 map cooldown "MinPlayers"    "9"             // This map needs more than 9 players to appear in the map vote or be nominated "MaxPlayers"    "12"            // This map needs less than 12 players to appear in the map vote or be nominated "MinTime"       "0900"          // This map can only appear in the vote or be nominated after 09:00 server time "MaxTime"       "1530"          // This map can only appear in the vote or be nominated before 15:30 server time "AdminOnly"     "1"             // This map can only be nominated by admins "NominateOnly"  "0"             // This map can appear randomly in the vote "Description"   "Classic map"   // This description will appear on the nominating menu and vote menu }
+        "Cooldown"      "20"            // When this map is played it will be put on a 20 map cooldown "MinPlayers"    "9"             // This map needs more than 9 players to appear in the map vote or be nominated "MaxPlayers"    "12"            // This map needs less than 12 players to appear in the map vote or be nominated "MinTime"       "0900"          // Can only appear in the vote or be nominated after 09:00 server time (0000 - 2359) "MaxTime"       "1530"          // Can only appear in the vote or be nominated before 15:30 server time (0000 - 2359) "AdminOnly"     "1"             // Can only be nominated by admins (0/1) (Default: ADMFLAG_BAN, override sm_adminnom to change)
+        "NominateOnly"  "0"             // Can appear randomly in the vote (0/1) "Description"   "Classic map"   // This description will appear on the nominating menu and vote menu }
 }